anubhutivyas/RL/README.md

   ModuleNotFoundError: No module named 'megatron'
   ```

   If you see this error, there is likely an issue with your virtual environments.
-To fix this, first intialize the submodules:
+To fix this, first initialize the submodules:

   ```sh
   git submodule update --init --recursive
   ```

-  and then force a rebuild of the virutal environments by setting `NRL_FORCE_REBUILD_VENVS=true` next time you launch a run:
+  and then force a rebuild of the virtual environments by setting `NRL_FORCE_REBUILD_VENVS=true` next time you launch a run:

   ```sh
   NRL_FORCE_REBUILD_VENVS=true uv run examples/run_grpo.py ...